Dom Flemons: Musical instruments

 Flemons' foremost instrument is the banjo, with Mike Seeger having had an influence on Flemons playing style.
 Flemons plays a Deering 4-string banjo, a Gibson GB-1 6-string and a rare, oversized 1920s era Clef Club banjo.

-Recent times
+Personal life

 As of 2019, Flemons lived in the Washington, D.C. area.
+As of 2025, he had been living in the Chicago, Illinois, area for several years.
+In 2017 he married Vania Kinard (who also serves as his manager and creative collaborator), and they have one daughter, Cheyanne Love.

 Accolades and awards

-The Boston Globe commented that "most folk artists go by "singer-songwriter" or simply "musician."
-But "American songster" speaks to a greater truth about the work Flemons, a multi-instrumentalist, has accomplished as a founding member of the Carolina Chocolate Drops and now..., as a solo artist."
+The Boston Globe wrote that "most folk artists go by 'singer-songwriter' or simply 'musician.'
+But 'American songster' speaks to a greater truth about the work Flemons, a multi-instrumentalist, has accomplished as a founding member of the Carolina Chocolate Drops and (...) as a solo artist."

 Flemons won a Grammy Award as part of the Carolina Chocolate Drops for their album, Genuine Negro Jig.
 His latest solo album, Black Cowboys (2018), was nominated for a Grammy Award for Best Folk Album and for a 2019 Blues Music Award in the 'Acoustic Album' category.